You are here

 DO I NEED TO WEAR A FACE MASK AND AVOID CLOSE CONTACT WITH OTHERS IF I HAVE RECEIVED TWO DOSES OF THE VACCINE?

-WILL THERE BE ENOUGH VACCINE FOR EVERYONE?
+IS THERE ENOUGH VACCINE FOR EVERYONE?

 HOW LONG WILL PROTECTION LAST FOLLOWING VACCINATION?